 It’s important to research each career path and determine which may be right for you - and research the educational and licensure requirements to join that particular nursing profession.

-No matter which nursing career you choose, however, you will need a nursing education of some kind.
-The most common types of nursing degrees are an Associate Degree in Nursing (ADN) and a Bachelor of Science in Nursing (BSN).
+Whether you want to help patients with their daily care needs as a certified nursing assistant, wish to enter the teaching field and become a nurse educator or take on another role in the field, you will need a nursing education of some kind.
+The most common types of nursing degrees are an Associate Degree in Nursing (ADN), which is not currently offered at SNHU, and a Bachelor of Science in Nursing (BSN).

 Step Two: Get A Nursing Degree